Sun-09/flask-hostel-meal-count-app/README.md

 **Integration:** Flask integrates well with other Python libraries and tools, making it easy to build complex applications with a variety of different components.

-**Overall, Flask is a powerful tool for backend development in Python, offering simplicity, flexibility, and scalability for a wide range of use cases.**
+**Overall, Flask is a powerful tool for backend development in Python, offering simplicity, flexibility, and scalability for a wide range of use cases.There are several companies using flask framework**